tzing/tugboat/docs/user/configuration.rst

 Configurations
 ==============

-Tugboat can be configured in a few different ways.
+Tugboat reads settings from configuration files, environment variables, and command-line flags.
-The most common way is to use a configuration file, but you can also use environment variables or command line arguments.
+Most teams rely on a shared config file, with env vars or flags layered on top when they need overrides.

-Config file discovery
+Config File Discovery
 ---------------------

-Tugboat searches for the closest configuration file named ``.tugboat.toml`` or ``pyproject.toml`` in the current directory and all parent directories.
+Starting from the working directory, Tugboat walks up each parent folder until it finds a ``.tugboat.toml`` or ``pyproject.toml``.

-Both files utilize the `TOML`_ format and share the same configuration options.
+Both files use the `TOML`_ format and expose the same settings.
-The distinction is that the ``pyproject.toml`` file adheres to :pep:`518`, requiring all configurations to be placed under the ``tool.tugboat`` section.
+When you use ``pyproject.toml``, follow :pep:`518` and place the keys under ``tool.tugboat``.

 Here is an example configuration file: